MadeAgents/HammerBench/README.md

 ## Data
 Please download our dataset using the following link: [HammerBench](https://huggingface.co/datasets/MadeAgents/HammerBench) We give some examples of our datasets in 'data/', use the shareGPT format.
+But if you need to inference, please download all datasets!
 ```
 {
       'id':17,